followmyutopia/devextreme-documentation/concepts/05 Widgets/SelectBox/05 Customize Item Appearance.md

-For a minor customization of **SelectBox** items, you can use the default item template.
-This template defines the appearance of an item depending on whether [specific fields](/api-reference/10%20UI%20Widgets/dxDropDownList/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxSelectBox/Default_Item_Template/') are present or absent from the item's data object.
+For a minor customization of **SelectBox** items, you can define [specific fields](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/items/') in appointment data objects.
 For example, the following code generates three items: the first is not customized, the second is disabled and the third is hidden.

 ---
 #####jQuery